ryancdickson/crp-staging/content/index.md

 If a CA Owner already has two (2) or more self-signed root CA certificates included in the Chrome Root Store, the Chrome Root Program will only accept a new CCADB Root Inclusion Request to replace an existing certificate (i.e., 'one in, one out').

-**No later than June 15, 2026**, CA Owners with more than two (2) self-signed root CA certificates in the Chrome Root Store MUST submit a written consolidation plan to the Chrome Root Program.
-This plan MUST identify the two (2) root CA certificates that will remain in the Chrome Root Store and MUST define a date **before September 15, 2027**, (00:00 UTC) for when a SCTNotAfter constraint will take effect for all of their other root CA certificates.
+**Before June 15, 2026**, CA Owners with more than two (2) self-signed root CA certificates in the Chrome Root Store MUST submit a written consolidation plan to the Chrome Root Program.
+This plan MUST:
+1. Identify the two (2) root CA certificates that will remain in the Chrome Root Store, and
+2. Provide a phase-out date **before September 15, 2027**, (00:00 UTC) for all of their other root CA certificates.

-**Effective September 15, 2027**, the Chrome Root Store will only include a maximum of two (2) self-signed root CA certificates per CA Owner that do not have SCTNotAfter constraint metadata.
-TLS server authentication certificates logged to Certificate Transparency (CT) before September 15, 2027, (00:00 UTC) that only validate to a root CA certificate being gracefully removed from the Chrome Root Store due to CA Owner consolidation will continue to be trusted until they expire.
+**Effective September 15, 2027**, the Chrome Root Store will only include a maximum of two (2) self-signed root CA certificates per CA Owner.
+PKI hierarchies being phased-out are not counted toward this limit.

 To further reduce negative impact to the ecosystem, the Chrome Root Store may temporarily continue to include more than two (2) self-signed root CA certificates past the specified consolidation timeline on a case-by-case basis.